holoviz/holoviz/doc/Roadmap.rst

-9. **Better integration with ____**: There are a lot of tools in the Python and other scientific software ecosystems that could be included in PyViz or made easily usable from it.
+9. **Better integration with ____**: There are a lot of tools in the Python and other scientific software ecosystems that could be included in HoloViz or made easily usable from it.
 NetworkX (already usable but not fully exploited yet) is just one example of many;
    suggestions welcome!

 10. **GUI-based plot creation**: (As in business intelligence and dashboarding applications.)
-The powerful components available in PyViz are ready for Python users to put together into visualizations and apps, but they would also make a very strong base for building a graphical approach for working with data, with drag and drop layouts, GUI-configurable mapping of data sources, and
+The powerful components available in HoloViz are ready for Python users to put together into visualizations and apps, but they would also make a very strong base for building a graphical approach for working with data, with drag and drop layouts, GUI-configurable mapping of data sources, and